griefrelayer/autoCCT/README.md

 # Instructions

-To use this script you will need working **python > 3.6.0** and **pip** installed
+To use this script, you will need **Python** at least version 3.6.0 and **pip**

-https://www.python.org/downloads/  to download and install python (latest will do)
+Go to https://www.python.org/downloads/ to download and install Python

-then use command line:
+Next, use the command line to install pip:

 **curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py**